cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 The JUnit Platform Suite Engine can be used to run Cucumber.
 See [Suites with different configurations](#suites-with-different-configurations) for a brief how to.
+You can also check out the [Cucumber-Companion](https://github.com/gradle/cucumber-companion) plugins for Gradle/Maven which help in automatically applying this workaround.

 Because Surefire and Gradle reports provide the results in a `<Class Name> - <Method Name>` format, only scenario names or example numbers are reported.
 This